 The university may also be able to offer additional financial support in the form of bursaries and scholarships.
 We also offer a Hardship Fund to enable us to offer financial assistance and support to Keele students who are experiencing higher than expected costs, or who find themselves facing serious financial difficulties during their course.
-For further details about financial support please visit:
+For further information please visit Student Financial Support.

 Every student is allocated an academic mentor who is there to support you with both academic and any personal issues that may arise.
 Students are invited to initial academic mentor meetings when you start your course, and we recommend that you discuss any responsibilities you have which may have an impact of your studies or your ability to attend classes.

 From time to time we understand that you may experience difficulties in keeping up with academic work or with attending classes if problems occur at home.
-In these cases, it's likely that your department will ask you to complete an Exceptional Circumstances form, which will allow the school to take into account any difficulties that you may be experiencing and they may be able to offer flexibility in your deadlines and assessments.
+In these cases, you can submit an Exceptional Circumstances form to request another assessment opportunity at a later date.